norcams/docs-enduser/docs/known-issues.rst

 When attempting to create a volume based on an image (for example, an instance snapshot), the task will fail.
-This is a bug in our installation, but considered to be a corner use case which may be fixed in the futere.
+This is a bug in our installation, but considered to be a corner use case which may be fixed in the future.
 If you want to launch an instance based on a snapshot, select launch instance and select "instance snapshot" as boot source (which may be what you actually wanted in the first place).